Reading Notes: Freedom of Money

 (To be continued)

-Two people in the same industry with diametrically opposed styles, each operating from a distinct internal logic.
-Different values, different understandings of political leverage, and different directions of idealism.
+Two people in the same industry but with wildly different styles, each with his own distinctive operating logic.
+The two hold different values, different understandings of political leverage, and their idealism points in completely different directions.

 (To be continued)